 Some links to products and travel providers on this website will earn Traveling For Miles a commission that helps contribute to the running of the site.
 Traveling For Miles has partnered with CardRatings for our coverage of credit card products.
 Traveling For Miles and CardRatings may receive a commission from card issuers.
 Opinions, reviews, analyses & recommendations are the author’s alone and have not been reviewed, endorsed, or approved by any of these entities.
 For more details please see the disclosures found at the bottom of every page.

-Etihad is back with a new mileage sale and this time around it’s a good one.
-Through 30 June, members of the Etihad Guest program can buy miles with a bonus of up to 50% thrown in so with Etihad offering a flyer-friendly award chart for redemptions on American Airlines, this could be a good chance to buy miles cheaply with a view to booking American Airlines premium cabin saver awards (if you can find them).
+Etihad is back with a new mileage sale and although it’s not the best sale that we’ve seen this year, the deal being offered is still pretty good.
+Through 21 December, members of the Etihad Guest program can buy miles with a bonus of up to 45% thrown in so, with Etihad offering a flyer-friendly award chart for redemptions on American Airlines, this could be a good chance to buy miles cheaply with a view to booking American Airlines premium cabin saver awards (if you can find them).

 - Additional GST/HST will be charged to Canadian residents.

 - The Maximum miles that a member can purchase in a calendar year will be based on their Membership Tier at the time of making a purchase.
 For Platinum members the maximum will be 150,000, and for Bronze, Silver and Gold Tier members the maximum will be 100,000 Etihad Guest Miles.

 - Purchased miles are not refundable and are applicable towards all Etihad Guest awards.

 - Miles purchased using this option will post instantly, in some cases it can take up to 72 hours until the miles are credited.